KGGO: Ownership changes

 KGGO's ownership has changed several times in recent years.
-American Radio Systems bought KGGO from Stoner in 1993.
+American Radio Systems (ARS) bought KGGO from Stoner in 1993.
 ARS owned KGGO until October 1997, when AMFM acquired the station.
 In 2000, AMFM merged with Clear Channel Communications.
 Since Clear Channel already owned several stations in the Des Moines radio market, KGGO and sister station KHKI were spun off to Barnstable Broadcasting.
 (Clear Channel kept KDMI, which later became KXNO.)
 In May 2001, Barnstable sold its Des Moines cluster of stations to Wilks Broadcasting.
 Two years later, Wilks sold the stations to Citadel Broadcasting.
 Citadel merged with Cumulus Media on September 16, 2011.

 On September 22, 2005, Citadel Broadcasting purchased the naming rights to the former Buccaneer Arena in Urbandale.
 The home of the Des Moines Buccaneers was then renamed 95KGGO Arena.
 In 2008, the name reverted to Buccaneer Arena.